kordk/torch-ecpg/README.md

 ## Documentation

 Currently, the README and the `tecpg ... --help` commands serve as documentation.
 Within the code, the function docstrings provide a lot of information about the function.
 The extensive type hints give added insight into the purpose of functions.

+## Acknowledgements

+This work was partially supported by an NIH NCI MERIT award (R37, CA233774, PI: Kober) and Cancer Center Support Grant (P30, CA082103, Co-I: Olshen).